How to properly prepare irrigation system for winter

 Water remaining in irrigation system freezes at 0°C and expands 9%.
 This leads to:

-• Drip tape rupture - most common failure cause
+- Drip tape rupture - the most common cause of failure

 Proper conservation extends equipment service life 2-3 times!